Ted's Hiking World Sierra Point

 Sierra Point and Illilouette Falls, 370'

-It is truly glorious here!
-This is a waterfall-lover's paradise.
+It is truly glorious here, at this is a waterfall-lover's paradise!
 My senses are stunned by the sheer grandeur of these environs.
 Bonus views include Liberty Cap, North Dome, and Glacier Point.
-A minor flaw is that one cannot see the lowermost portions of either Vernal or Nevada Falls.
+A minor flaw is that one cannot see the lowermost portions of either Vernal or Nevada Fall.

 *